Golden age hip-hop: Grand Upright Music, Ltd. v. Warner Bros. Records Inc.

 This lawsuit was known for effectively ending the "Wild West" period for sampling during the golden age of hip hop.
 In 1991, Gilbert O'Sullivan's song publisher sued Warner Brothers Records over the use of the original in Biz Markie's song "Alone Again."
 No copyright case precedents were cited in the ruling of the final verdict, and the presiding judge's opinion was prefaced with the words "Thou Shalt not Steal."

 The Turtles v.
 De La Soul

-The sixties pop band The Turtles filed a lawsuit in 1989 against hip hop group De La Soul for the uncleared use of a sampled element derived from their original 1968 track "You Showed Me."
+1960s pop band the Turtles filed a lawsuit in 1989 against hip hop group De La Soul for the uncleared use of a sampled element derived from their original 1968 track "You Showed Me."
 The lawsuit was settled out of court for a reported $1.7 million, though group members later claimed that the actual payout was significantly less.